muhenge/Klab-blog-app/README.md

 # Klab Blog app

 > In this assignment, we are going to create a small platform where authors can write and publish articles just like [hackernoon](https://hackernoon.com/),The objective of this project is to master laravel eloquent ORM, building relationships between database tables, and the use of middleware.
+> Do not edit the readme and never push any code on development and main branch.

 ## Assignment